Last updated on November 10th, 2022

 Key takeaways for fireplace removal

-- Consider which parts of the fireplace you want removed, as well as any surroundings and framings.
+- Consider which parts of the fireplace you want to be removed, as well as any surroundings and framings.

 - Check which type of fireplace you have – gas, electric, natural or coal – to determine the steps involved for removal.